astronomer/docs/astro/connect-external-services.md

 To grant a Deployment on Astro access to external data services on GCP, such as BigQuery:

 1. In the Cloud UI, select a Deployment and then copy the value in the **Namespace** field.
-2. Use the Deployment namespace value and the name of your GCP project to identify the Google service account for your Deployment.
+2. Use the Deployment namespace value and the name of your Google Cloud project to identify the Google service account for your Deployment.

     Google service accounts for Astro Deployments are formatted as follows: